joeberkovitz/qgis-nautical/index.md

 ### Compass Routes plugin

-You can install the Compass Routes plugin in QGIS to make your own route layers and magnetic north lines for any area with any magnetic variation.
+You can install the Compass Routes plugin in QGIS to make your own route layers and magnetic north lines for any area, automatically looking up the magnetic variation for the current date.

-The plugin is currently experimental.
-To install it, open up the Plugin Manager using the **Plugins > Manage and Install Plugins...** menu command.
-First go to the **Settings** tab and check the box labeled *Show also experimental plugins*.
+To install it, do the following:
+- open up the Plugin Manager by using the **Plugins > Manage and Install Plugins...** menu command
+- go to the **Settings** tab and check the box labeled *Show also experimental plugins* (otherwise you won't see the plugin, which is currently considered experimental.)
-Then go to the **Not Installed** tab and locate the Compass Routes plugin, then install it.
+- go to the **Not Installed** tab and enter "Compass Routes" in the search text box
+- select *Compass Routes* and install it

 Documentation for the plugin can be found [here](https://joeberkovitz.github.io/qgis-compass-routes).